- …

 Editorial by SACHA SZWARC

-Film scanning and grading by ERIC ROSEN at LIGHTPRESSBLOOMBERG
+Film scanning and grading by ERIC ROSEN at LIGHTPRESS

 Billionaire philanthropist Michael Bloomberg pledged an additional $64 million for the initiatives intended to slash the number of U.S. coal power plants.
 Bloomberg's charity announced the money will be donated to environmental groups working to replace coal-fired plants with cleaner forms of energy production.
 Move comes after Trump administration threatens to repeal the Clean Power Plan.
-Originally published at -https://www.voanews.com/a/4067019.htmlCOAL AIR POLLUTION
+Originally published at -

 HEALTH & WELLNESS vs. DISEASE & ILLNESS